Yandex Cloud

 • Viewing a list of available versions

-You can update a Managed Service for OpenSearch cluster to a newer OpenSearch version.
+You can upgrade a Managed Service for OpenSearch cluster to a newer OpenSearch version.

 Viewing a list of available versionsViewing a list of available versions